alarner/bookshelf-api/README.md

 ##### path

 A string representing the path where the bookshelf models directory is located.
+This can be either an absolute path or a path relative to the directory of the calling script.

 ```js
 let path = require('path');